 Both tables in the example above contain the same data, but they are

 distinctly different.
-Notice how the normalized table lets you easily
+Notice how the second table lets you easily

 add more records (years) without forcing a restructuring of the table.